 Guardian and Watchmen programs

-The Indigenous Guardians program supports Indigenous land management and oversight in their territories based on a cultural responsibility for the land.
+The Indigenous Guardians program supports Indigenous land management and stewardship in their territories based on a cultural responsibility for the land.

 The program provides training and career opportunities for Indigenous Peoples to work as equal partners with governments and industry on the protection and management of land and resources.